NeoHW/tp/docs/DeveloperGuide.md

 * `SortCommand` will update the patient list with the sorted patient list and the display the sorted patient list.
 * If no attribute is specified, the default sorting method is by patient name.
 * SortCommand only can sort by patient's name or patient's preferred name.
-* Sort attribute `n` is used to sort patients by patients' name.
-* Sort attribute `p` is used to sort patients by patients' preferred name.
 * If multiple patients have the same name, the original order (with respect to the affected patients only) will be preserved for the affected patients.